balu72/IkeNei/src/database/README.md

-# Database Layer - 360+AI Planner
+# Database Layer - IkeNei

-This directory contains all database-related files including schemas, migrations, seeds, and queries for the 360+AI Planner application.
+This directory contains all database-related files including schemas, migrations, seeds, and queries for the IkeNei application.

 ## Directory Structure